 C. Delores Tucker is best remembered as a civil rights trailblazer who fought for women of color and toward the end of her life against profane and misogynist lyrics in hip-hop/ rap music.
-She was born in Philadelphia, Pennsylvania on October 4, 1927 to parents Reverend Whitfield and Captilda Nottage.
-Both her parents were born in the Bahamas.
+She was born in Philadelphia, Pennsylvania on October 4, 1927 to Bahamian parents Reverend Whitfield and Captilda Nottage.
 Her father was a Baptist minister and the couple operated a grocery store, an employment agency, and a real estate business in Philadelphia.

 Her selection by Philadelphia Mayor James H.J.
 Tate to serve on the city’s Zoning Commission in 1968 was the first of several prestigious political appointments, including vice chair of the Pennsylvania Democratic Party (1970).
 In 1971, Pennsylvania Governor Milton Shapp appointed her Secretary of State of the Commonwealth of Pennsylvania.
 In 1977 Shapp fired her for using state employees to write speeches for which she received payment.
 Nonetheless, under Tucker’s leadership, Pennsylvania became of the first states to pass the Equal Rights Amendment, to promote voter registration by mail, and to lower the voting age from 21 to 18.